cfpb/design-system/docs/pages/tags.md

       - variation_is_deprecated: false
         variation_name: Topic tag
         variation_description: >-
-          Topic tags appear within content such as blog posts and press releases to display associated topics.
+          Topic tags appear with content such as blog posts and press releases to display associated topics.
 When clicked, a topic tag takes a user to a filtered view of other items tagged with the same topic tag.
 In this filtered view, a topic tag appears as a filter tag.